gdianaty/bumrad/README.md

 	 - Increases compile time by a small amount.
 	 - Looks silly on brighter environments, some maps do and don't work with it.
 I recommend experimenting.

-Softening is disabled by default, you may enable it with `-soften`.
+Light Softening is disabled by default, and may be enabled by passing `-bumrad_soften`.